 - The arthroplasty, whereby a full joint has been replaced as a result of rheumatoid arthritis or osteoarthritis.
 Hip and knee replacements are the most common ones.
 Thanks to advances in medical science, other forms of treatment such as partial knee resurfacing are now also becoming available.

 - General tendon or muscle repair following acute or chronic injuries and illnesses.

 - Corrective surgery such as knee cap (patella) realignment.
 This ensures people continue to have their full range of motion available.
 It is often offered to babies who are born with deformities.

 T&O specialists use the latest tools and techniques available and most procedures are now minimally invasive.
-They also often use 3D navigation and robotic surgery.
+They also often use 3D navigation and robotic surgery providing MIS TLIF advantages.
+Go to https://archvisualizations.com/ if you need 3d services.
 They will have been trained to do this during medical school, postgraduate studies, and residencies, as well as through supervision.